 Principal Component Analysis (PCA)

-PCA is the workhorse linear dimensionality reduction method.
+is the workhorse linear dimensionality reduction method.
 It finds the directions (principal components) of maximum variance in the data.

-The math: PCA solves for the eigenvectors of the covariance matrix of the data.
+The math: solves for the eigenvectors of the covariance matrix of the data.
 The first principal component (PC1) is the direction of maximum variance; PC2 is the direction of maximum variance orthogonal to PC1; and so on.

-Concretely: given a samples × genes matrix X (mean-centered), PCA finds a rotation W such that XW = scores (coordinates in PC space), and the variance of each score column is maximized (decreasing from PC1 to PC2 to PC3...).
+Concretely: given a samples × matrix X (mean-centered), finds a rotation W such that XW = scores (coordinates in PC space), and the variance of each score column is maximized (decreasing from PC1 to PC2 to PC3...).

 What it preserves: global structure.
 Points that are far apart in the original space are far apart in PC space (linear distances preserved).